Kamalakshan/personalization-with-liveupdate/README.md

 # Real-time Personalization with Live Update

-The purpose of the sample is to show you to use Live Update for Real-time Personalization.
+The purpose of the sample is to show how can you to use Live Update for Real-time Personalization.

 The sample allows customers to get deals card (The UX is like in  [Tinder](https://en.wikipedia.org/wiki/Tinder_(app) app) based on location and weather.
 It simulate an app of chain store which has 4 types of stores: